fedora-infra/bodhi/docs/developer_docs.rst

 Before you submit a pull request to Bodhi, please ensure that it meets these criteria:

+* You must have a `FAS account <https://admin.fedoraproject.org/accounts>`_ and you must sign the `FPCA <https://fedoraproject.org/wiki/Legal:Fedora_Project_Contributor_Agreement>`_.
+Make sure to use the same e-mail address on your FAS account as you use for your git configuration so your commits can be used to lookup your FAS username.
+The reviewer will verify that your account is in the ``cla_done`` and ``cla_fpca`` FAS groups.
 * All tests must pass.
 * New code must have 100% test coverage.
 This one is particularly important, as we don't want to deploy any broken code into production.